 We compiled a list of the most common coffee regions and the flavors to expect if you choose a coffee coming from a region.
 This list can serve as a base for your coffee choice.
 But as always, there are exceptions.
 At Ljubljana Coffee festival we tasted a coffee from Honduras by Origin Coffee Roasters that tasted nothing like a Central American coffee.
-If we didn’t see the bag and the origin information, we could have easily mistake it for a crisp fruity Ethiopia.
+If we didn’t see the bag and the origin information, we could have easily mistaken it for a crisp fruity Ethiopia.
 So take every information about a coffee with a grain of salt.
 But hey, that’s the beauty of specialty coffee, right?

-The BEAN BELT - this is where the world's coffee is grown with 20 of the world's largest coffee producing countries marked in green (Source: Wikipedia)
+The BEAN BELT - this is where the world's coffee is grown with 20 of the world's largest coffee-producing countries marked in green (Source: Wikipedia)

 This is where it all began … Coffee was discovered in Ethiopia’s Kaffa region in the south-west of the country (as the legend goes, it was a flock of goats that went bonkers after chewing on coffee cherries which raised interest from their shepherd … and the rest is history).
 But legends aside, Africa is a wonderful place to grow coffee with an incredible climate.
 African countries produce some of the world’s best coffees and especially East African countries are producing very highly rated coffees.

 Just a note: some African countries are heavily focused on producing Robusta coffee, like Cote d'Ivoire, but for the sake of specialty, we won’t mention those right now.

 The flavor of African coffees can be (in a general sense) characterized by one word: complex.
 We deeply cherish a wonderful Ethiopian single-origin espresso for our office (at least some of us do) as it adds a wonderful mix of acidity and sweetness to the cup.
 And for filter coffee, a single-origin African can create a fruity-floral party in your mouth.